 "If you were only able to make one trip in the rest of your life, then I suggest Ranquilco should be it.
 This place is totally unique - huge and utterly beautiful landscapes, well trained horses and interesting, gentle people make this place so special.
 Cut off from the world, Ranquilco exists in its own time without distractions of modern life.
 I loved every minute of my week on the ranch and was cared for by lovely staff, volunteers and the generous-spirited owners." - Lisa, 2014 TripAdvisor Review

-Estancia Ranquilco is a remote, family-owned, 100,000 acre horse and cattle ranch nestled deep in the Andean foothills of Northern Patagonia.
-But Ranquilco is more than just a ranch - it is a refuge in deep nature where guests come from around the world to experience miles of unfenced horseback riding and world class fly fishing.
-It is a vast expanse of land, stretching across leagues of high steppe, river valleys, meadows, and jagged cliffs into the very heart of the Argentine cordillera.
+Estancia Ranquilco is a family-owned 100,000 acre working ranch and adventure vacation destination nestled in the Andean foothills of Northern Patagonia.
+A refuge in deep nature, guests come from around the world to experience miles of unfenced horseback riding, world class fly fishing, and a cultural experience unlike anywhere else.
+Ranquilco is remote and vast, stretching across leagues of high steppe, river valleys, meadows, and jagged cliffs into the heart of the Argentine cordillera.
 The western property boundary abuts the Chilean border - sitting atop a horse on one of the mountain passes affords sweeping views of active volcanoes, snow-capped peaks, and weeks of wandering potential.
-Vacations at Ranquilco are a unique and magical combination of fun, adventure and tranquility, blending authentic Argentine ranch culture with high-quality and familial service, ruggedly beautiful landscape, off-the-grid living, and topnotch riding adventures.
+Vacations at Ranquilco are a unique and magical combination of fun, adventure and tranquility, blending authentic Argentine ranch culture with high-quality and familial service, ruggedly beautiful landscape, off-the-grid living, and topnotch horseback riding adventures.